scriptnull/vishnubharathi.codes/source/_posts/recurse.md

 It was good to hear it!
 I was actually thinking of applying to Recurse Center in these 2 months and as usual wrote CracklePop one more time and never made it to the end, haha.
 I went on to think about what he told over the next few days and worked on the pair programming task (Database server) over a weekend.
 Then there I was writing my application for one full sunday.
 The next day, I reviewed and submitted my application.

+## The interviews
+The entire process took upto 2 weeks.
+The interviewers were super helpful in having a good conversation.
+The conversational interview was more of a technical chat with a friend.
+I watched a [few TED talks](https://www.ted.com/playlists/352/talks_to_watch_before_a_job_in) earlier that day to kind of get me into the zone.
+Because the last time I had a technical interview before that interview, I completely paniced in the middle.
+So I wanted to improve myself in just talking with new people without any fear or stress.
+Those videos did help me and I recommend them if you are trying to overcome interview fears.

+For the pair programming interview, I have never pair programmed in a formal setup.
+It seems like there shouldn't be a formal setup after all, haha.
+In my previous workplaces I have paired with engineers, in a way that we don't even know that we were pairing - just two people sitting together and discussing and coding a part of microservice.
+So, with less formal knowledge on pair programming, I decided to just understand what it is about.
+So the first preparation I did was just reading through this [article on pair programming](https://martinfowler.com/articles/on-pair-programming.html).
+During the pair programming interview, the interviewer followed my through the coding and gave helpful feedback at the right spots.

+Overall, the interview experience is smooth and I encourage anyone wanting to apply for it to give it a go!

+## Work
+Now that I am attending the RC, you might ask what am I planning to do there?
+So, I will try to answer that here.

+Get better with distributed systems and databases in general.
+Trying to read up the internals of databases and build a distributed key-value store from scratch.
+I would like to read research papers, books, and source code.
+Write blogs to solidify my understanding and write code to improve my coding skills.
+Example: What is the difference between a B+ tree and LSM tree?
+How does postgres do row level locking?
+What are the different protocols used by different datastores for communication between server and client?

+I am building the project in hope that it might become production ready someday!
+There are already lot of innovations going on in this space and it would be great if we end up building something in the sweet spot!

+Apart from that I plan on just having more conversations with people in the RC community.
+Being a non-native speaker of English, it would greatly help me in just getting my thought and speech upto speed.
+Also, it is fun getting to know people from varying backgrounds.

+Next one: prepare for my interviews.
+This involves data-structure and algorithm stuff + system design.

+## Start
+I hope this post gave you an idea about my journey to the Recurse Center.
+You can follow up the rest of my journey here in this blog and on [my twitter](https://twitter.com/scriptnull).
+If you are thinking to attend it, I encourage you to apply!

+By the way, my batch starts tomorrow. (yay! excited!)

+Looking forward to recurse!